johangithub/AFMAN11-217v1/chp12.md

 ##### Figure 12.4.
 Non-Computed Mode/Computed Mode.

 12.2.2.4.
 Tune the MLS as soon as practicable during the transition to final and monitor the MLS identifier during the entire approach.
 The MLS is identified by a four-letter identifier always beginning with the letter "M." The four-letter ident is transmitted at least six times per minute by the approach azimuth (or back azimuth) ground equipment.
-Some aircraft installations do not include the audible identification feature; in this case, observing the correct 4-letter identifier on the aircraft‘s avionics display can identify the MLS.
+Some aircraft installations do not include the audible identification feature; in this case, observing the correct 4-letter identifier on the aircraft's avionics display can identify the MLS.

 12.2.2.5.
 Azimuth and Glide Slope Selection.
 The MLS receiver will automatically select the appropriate azimuth and glide slope as well as tune the TACAN for distance information.
 When operating in the manual mode, you may change the published azimuth and glide slope angle.